jyotsna-girhotra/hello-world/README.md

 # hello-world
-My first test repository in Git
+My first test repository in Git.<BR>
-I opened an issue and successfully closed it as well
+I opened an issue and successfully closed it as well.